-In conclusion, the final point that I want to make, if I can find the right page here is our most frustrating experience, I think, coming out of the use of this particular point cloud and as it applies to cultural landscape inventories, is the realization that so much of the data available in the point cloud was underutilized and lost in the process of simplifying the mapping to conform to existing CLI standards.
+In conclusion, the final point that I want to make is our most frustrating experience, I think, coming out of the use of this particular point cloud and as it applies to cultural landscape inventories, is the realization that so much of the data available in the point cloud was underutilized and lost in the process of simplifying the mapping to conform to existing CLI standards.
 In other words, we’re dumbing down the 3D data to create a 2D product.
 To create the 2D maps, the entire ceiling of the cave had to be peeled off.
 We’re throwing away half the information right there for these maps and discarded.
 While the resulting maps and report are detailed and accurate, the actual point cloud is many times more so.
 When we started manipulating the point cloud, our initial hope was that the information about the cultural features we were putting into the maps and the report could also be incorporated into the point cloud creating a 3D interactive CLI of sorts.

 For example, most of the cultural features we gathered information about included, present and past, names appear, current visibility, lighting, signage, location, description, history, sources, current and historical images.
 All that information could have been tied to the actual point clouds.
 So that as you go flying through the point cloud, you could come to a formation, to a cultural feature and you would have access to all of this information that’s in the CLI.
 You could have access to it in the point cloud.
 That’s a potential use for this product.
 What we found though is we couldn’t display it in the point cloud in a way that would also be legible in the 2D format.
 And so in the end, since our product was a CLI, a traditional 2D CLI, we had to focus on that and we weren’t able to create this, which could have been more useful to the park, this 3D CLI.
 But it’s something that I would love to see explored further, and I think has a real potential application in the use of point clouds and cultural landscape inventories.